Our Curriculum

 We want our children to leave King Edward Primary School ready for the next stages in their life journey.
 We want them to create memories and lifelong friends.
 We want them to look back on their time at King Edward Primary School with a sense of pride and fond sense of belonging and togetherness!

-Our curriculum incorporates the statutory requirements of the National Curriculum 2014 and other experiences and opportunities which meet the developmental and learning needs of our pupils, enabling them to flourish.
-Some of the experiences we offer are shown in the King Edward Promise.
 These are designed to give pupils a variety of experiences outside of the usual classroom teaching to give memorable experiences and build a range of transferable skills.
 In order to maximise the impact of visits and memorable experiences, we ensure that students have appropriate levels of prior knowledge to help them engage with the visit and the subject more fully.
 Before a visit pupils may identify lines of enquiry that they would like to pursue enabling them to follow their own interests and motivations.
 Following a visit, learning opportunities are maximised by undertaking follow-up work.
 This cycle of pre-learning, producing lines of enquiry and then following up with activities ensures that pupil’s educational visits and visitors are highly memorable and have a major impact on them.

 Wherever possible we create meaningful cross-curricular links and maintain the highest standards of basic skills in all subjects, using the wider curriculum to support and enhance core skills.
 Where a valuable cross-curricular link is not possible, these areas will be taught discretely, this includes units in Science, MFL, Computing, Art, Music and DT.
 Links to current affairs are made, especially in History and Geography topics, to help pupils relate new knowledge to their own experiences.
 Pupils are encouraged to express their views appropriately and to listen and respectfully challenge the views of others.
 Vocabulary is specifically taught across all subjects in school in order to a support pupils to acquire a broad vocabulary through which they can express their thoughts, feelings and learning clearly.